rsksmart/devportal-1.0/Tools/MyCrypto.md

     In Registrar contract, in _Read / Write Contract_ select `shaBid` function.
 Complete with the following:
     - `hash`: the sha3 hash of the label you want to bid to (without .rsk suffix).
     - `owner`: owner's address, case winning the auction.
-    - `value`: amount of RIF token to bid.
+    - `value`: amount of RIFi token to bid.
     - `salt`: any number.

     Save the result (a hex value), and `value` and `salt` values!